 One-click regions and countries

 Click an image to read about the region: view a fact sheet, visited and not visited countries, links to inspirational photo galleries and articles from a lot of different destinations.

 Click a country name to cut straight to all articles from that country.

-In each region, Sandalsand has been to the green countries.
+In each region, Sandalsand has been to destinations in the green countries.
 Countries in yellow are the rest.

 Welcome to Sandalsand’s world map!
 Have a look at it, find out which places Sandalsand has visited and dive into the articles on this website.